irlAlan/GoWeb/README.md

 So after mulling over my feelings I decided to use this as an opportunity to rewrite my website and learn about golang whilst doing so as I was already intrested in learning it and heard that it was a simple language to learn and use with great tooling for these kinds of projects.

+You can view a Blog about the creation of the website here: [blog](https://irlalan.net/blog/stem/website_creation) If its blank I havn't added it yet.

 ## Dependancies used

 golang, [net/http](https://pkg.go.dev/net/http),  [templ](https://github.com/a-h/templ)